Featrix/docs/docs/source/usage.rst

 Installation
 ------------

-To use Featrix, first install it using pip:
+To use Featrix, first install the client using pip:

 .. code-block:: console

-   $ pip install featrix-client
+   $ pip install featrix-client     # Coming soon.

-We provide live demo notebooks with real data; please email mitch@featrix.ai if you'd like to check them out.
-We will post them publicly as we make more progress.
+You'll also need a Featrix server; you can run the enterprise edition on-site in your environment or use our hosted SaaS.

 What's Included